 - Despite being credited for coming up with the original story, Quentin Tarantino claims that the finalized script used for Natural Born Killers is such a huge departure from his original version, that the only thing in common between them are the names of the main characters (Mickey and Mallory).

 - Anne Rice can't seem to decide whether she likes the film adaptations of her The Vampire Chronicles books or not.
 At first, she was very much against the choice of Tom Cruise for the role of Lestat in Interview with the Vampire, but later changed her mind and endorsed the film.
 She admitted that she loved Cruise's performance from the first moment he was on screen, but noted "that Tom did make Lestat work was something I could not see in a crystal ball".
 The much looser adaptation of Queen of the Damned resulted in Rice, at first, being against it.
 Then, after meeting the star Stuart Townsend, she mellowed down and gave her support.
 Two years later, she would change her mind again.
 On her Facebook page, Rice now claims that the film is a "mutilation" of her work.
-Of course, she now regrets even writing the books in the first place, having found religion since then.

 - When Paddy Chayefsky adapted his novel Altered States for the screen, he got into disputes with directors Arthur Penn (who eventually quit) and Ken Russell, and threatened to sue if one word of his script was changed.
 Even that clause didn't stop him from being disappointed in the final product (which is why the screenplay is credited to Sidney Aaron).

-- Creator Gene Roddenberry was not a fan of many of the Star Trek films which followed The Motion Picture, after which the franchise was taken away from him and put in the hands of Harve Bennett (even going as far as publicly disowning The Final Frontier).
+- Gene Roddenberry was not a fan of many of the Star Trek films which followed The Motion Picture, after which the franchise was taken away from him and put in the hands of Harve Bennett (even going as far as publicly disowning The Final Frontier).
 His original idea for the second Star Trek film, in which Kirk and Spock would go back in time to stop the Klingons from meddling with the assassination of John F. Kennedy, was widely disliked by pretty much everyone else involved with the franchise.
 Also an example of the above point, as many people believe that the films seen a marked improvement beginning with the first non-Roddenberry film, The Wrath of Khan.

 - Nigel Kneale was very unhappy with the Hammer Horror film adaptations of his first two Quatermass serials, in particular due to the casting of the American Brian Donleavy as Quatermass and to the replacement of the "I Know You're in There Somewhere" Fight climax of the first serial with the military just blowing the monster up.
 He was much happier with the film version of Quatermass and the Pit, which recast Quatermass, was a very intelligent Compressed Adaptation of the series, and came up with the brilliant idea of having the "Pit" be a London Underground station instead of an ordinary building site.

-- Michael Oher, the subject of the Michael Lewis book The Blind Side, is not a fan of the film adaptation due to the large number of inaccuracies and because of the attention he received when the film was released (he even asked reporters not to ask questions about the film during Super Bowl XLVII's media day).
+- Michael Oher, the subject of the Michael Lewis book The Blind Side, is not a fan of the film adaptation due to the large number of inaccuracies and the attention he received when the film was released.note

 - Ira Gershwin and his wife Leonore disliked the 1959 film version of Porgy and Bess, to the point that it has been out of circulation because of this.

-- Dr. Seuss' widow Audrey Geisel was so disgusted by the 2003 film adaptation of Cat in the Hat starring Mike Myers that she has since forbidden any more live action adaptations of her husband's works.
+- Dr. Seuss's widow, Audrey Geisel, was so disgusted by the 2003 film adaptation of Cat in the Hat starring Mike Myers that she has forbidden any live-action adaptations of her husband's works to be made again.